-The aurora is one of the world’s most beautiful natural phenomena.
+The aurora is one of the world's most beautiful natural phenomena.
 It lights up the night sky in both the northern and southern hemispheres during certain times of the year.
-Sadly, viewable auroras in the southern hemisphere are rare, so to see the most spectacular displays, head north.
+Sadly, viewable auroras in the southern hemisphere are rare, so head north to see the most spectacular displays.
 The brilliant aurora borealis explodes across the sky in neon patches, arcs, and ribbons of yellowish-green across the night sky.
-While these light shows aren’t visible everywhere, when they are, they're breathtaking.
+While these light shows aren't visible everywhere, when they are, they're breathtaking.

 Between mid-April and mid-August, there is no darkness in Iceland.
-But starting in late September, you’ll enjoy breathtaking views of the northern lights.
-The capital city of Reykjavik in southwestern Iceland is not only a great spot to view the aurora borealis but also provides lots of opportunities for some much-needed relaxation, including a geothermal beach, 17 super-warm swimming pools, and several nearby natural areas.
-You’ll find several elevated places where you can view the northern lights around the city.
+But starting in late September, you'll enjoy breathtaking views of the northern lights.
+The capital city of Reykjavik in southwestern Iceland is a great spot to view the aurora borealis and provides lots of opportunities for some much-needed relaxation, including a geothermal beach and 17 super-warm swimming pools, and several nearby natural areas.
+You'll find several elevated places where you can view the northern lights around the city.
 When the weather permits it, hop aboard a boat cruise launching from the Reykjavik harbor.
 The view from the ocean is magnificent.

 Abisko National Park provides some of the best panoramas of the northern lights on the planet.
 No nearby city lights will hinder your view.
 It's not just the night sky display that will mesmerize you, but the majestic backdrop of this breathtaking mountainous area of Sweden will, too.
 Jump aboard a chairlift transport to the top of Mt.
 Nuolja, the site of the Aurora Sky Station.
 Sit in on one of the sky station's presentations, or just take in the transcendence of the green lights and the stars looking down on you.